Everything for a better work-care balance

 Advantages of nursing home care

-Nursing homes offer several advantages, especially when care at home reaches its limits:
+Nursing homes offer several advantages, especially when home care reaches its limits:

-- Round-the-clock professional care: trained nursing staff continuously monitor the health of residents and can respond quickly to medical emergencies.
+- Round-the-clock professional care: trained nursing staff continuously monitor residents' health and can respond quickly to medical emergencies.

 - Medical care: Many homes work closely with doctors, physiotherapists and other healthcare providers to ensure comprehensive medical care.